 The thoracentesis device is inserted over the upper side of the rib until pleural fluid is obtained.

-Most commercial devices have a marker at 5 cm indicating that the entrance to the hemithorax is generally entered and the needle does not need to advance further.
+Most commercial devices have a marker at 5 cm, indicating that the entrance to the hemithorax is generally entered, and the needle does not need to advance further.

-The pleural effusion is drained with a syringe pump or vacuum bottle, until the desired volume has been removed for symptomatic relief or diagnostic analysis.
+The pleural effusion is drained with a syringe pump or vacuum bottle until the desired volume has been removed for symptomatic relief or diagnostic analysis.

 Finally, the catheter or needle is carefully removed, and the wound is covered.

-For therapeutic purposes, only moderate amounts of pleural fluid should be removed to prevent re-expansion of pulmonary edema and to avoid causing a pneumothorax.
+For therapeutic purposes, only moderate amounts of pleural fluid should be removed to prevent re-expansion of pulmonary edema and avoid causing a pneumothorax.

 Removal of 400-500 ml of pleural fluid is often sufficient for shortness of breath.
 The maximum recommended limit is 1000-1500 ml in a single thoracentesis procedure.

-Pain occurs frequently during fluid removal, and this is not an indication to stop the procedure, unless the cough it generates causes discomfort to the patient.
+Pain frequently occurs during fluid removal, and this is not an indication to stop the procedure unless the cough it generates causes discomfort to the patient.